Skip to content

 Verdict-blocking semantics:

-Pass/Fail verdicts MUST be emitted only if all measurement quality gates pass and condition drift checks pass.
-Otherwise the oracle MUST return Inconclusive, reporting the posterior probability as an “estimate under the model” but not asserting a strong claim.
+Pass/Fail verdicts MUST be emitted only if all measurement quality gates pass.
+Otherwise the oracle MUST return Inconclusive.

 This policy ensures: CI verdicts should almost never be confidently wrong.